sirbrillig/wedding_of_awesome/source/where/index.html.md

 <div class="end_of_block"></div>

-## The Place
+## Where!

 All of the wedding festivities will be taking place at *Kingsley Mill Manor*, a lovely old farmhouse in Salisbury, Vermont, a little over an hour’s drive from Burlington.

 The address is [*1945 Smead Rd, Salisbury, VT 05769*](http://goo.gl/maps/3tt60).
 You can park your vehicle anywhere along the road by the house.

 <div class="end_of_block"></div>

-## Travel
+## How!

 Take a look at our [Travel and Lodging](/lodging) page.